eginwong/nodejseventloop-presentation/README.md

-# nodejs event loop code thoughts
+# Node.js Event Loop Presentation

 1. start with riddle [-5->0]
 2. what is event loop briefly [0->2]